 Governing Law: The following replaces "laws of the country in which you acquired the Machine" in the first sentence: laws of the State or Territory.

 CAMBODIA, LAOS, AND VIETNAM

-Governing Law: The following replaces "laws of the country in which you acquired the Machine" in the first sentence: laws of the State of New York.
+Governing Law: The following replaces "laws of the country in which you acquired the Machine" in the first sentence: laws of the State of New York, United States of America.